piperfw/diary/README.md

 Note that `events.json` contains a blank event.
 You may remove this and other events manually, _provided_ there is at least one event left in the file at any time.
 (There is currently no way to delete events using the script; but a call to `diary` will not display events in the past).
 Greater stability and more features may be implemented in the future.

+#### Planned Features
+- Ability to have multiple events with the same name
+- `-d` option to delete events (for example, all events in the past)
+- `-s` option to save events in a file in a human readable format